 I am grateful that I’ve had fascinating professional experiences and the chance to build many beautiful projects during my career.
 My two daughters are turning into splendid young women.
 I live in an insanely beautiful wild place, and I have a small business offers interesting challenges and rewards.
 I spend the winter building rustic furniture for my rentals, plowing snow with my four wheeler and working as weather permits on the properties.

-And through the warm months, I have the opportunity to meet lovely people from all over the world who treasure what we have here.
+I have the opportunity to meet lovely people from all over the world who treasure what we have here.
 Our guests bring life, laughter, children and love to our quiet mountain retreat.